kneyghtchartboost/articles/documentation/android/index.md

 Integrating Chartboost takes a few easy steps:

+ 1. Add the ChartBoost.jar file as an external jar to your project (Java Build Path - Libraries).

- 1. Drop the Chartboost folder into your Xcode project.
+ 2. Drop the Chartboost folder into your Xcode project.

     ```xml
     <?xml version="1.0" encoding="utf-8"?>